Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 1: Integration

 \subsection{Participants}

 We recruited 29 participants through Prolific.
 Participants were restricted to the United States and Canada, and those who had completed 2,500 previous tasks on the platform with a 99-100\% approval rating.
 Three participants (10\%) were removed for using other study aids prior to the test, leaving 26 valid responses (\autoref{tab:exp1Demographics}).
 All self-reported proficiency in reading in English.
-Participants received \$10 in total, and the top 25\% scoring participants received an additional \$5 bonus to incentivize them to do well on the test.
+Each participant received \$10, plus a \$5 bonus for scoring in the top 25\% on the comprehension test, to encourage more conscientious active reading.
 The experiment took roughly 25 minutes in total.